AndreasHerby/AndreasHerby.github.io/index.md

 ## <u> 2.
 VLAN-Based Enterprise Network Design

+My documentation:

+This project demonstrates the design and security hardening of a small enterprise-style network using Cisco Packet Tracer.
+It includes VLAN segmentation, inter-VLAN routing, access control with ACLs, and secure network device management following enterprise best practices.

+**Highlights**

+-Designed a small enterprise network with logical segmentation using multiple VLANs for users, administrators, servers, and management traffic
+-Implemented inter-VLAN routing with a router-on-a-stick architecture and 802.1Q trunking between network devices -Applied Access Control Lists (ACLs) to enforce least-privilege communication and restrict traffic between VLANs -Secured network device management by disabling Telnet, enabling SSH, and limiting administrative access to the Admin VLAN -Hardened the network by disabling unused switch ports and reducing the overall attack surface

 # <u> Coming soon </u>

 ## <u> 2.
 Cloud Identity Abuse Detection </u>